TiagoFerreiraDevColdSunday/general-nn/README.md

 - Momentum 1: Mean of the previous gradients plus the current one.

 - Momentum 2: Controls how much a gradient should increase or shrink.

+## Batch Size
+- How many samples you will send the ML model in one go.

+## Loss
+Loss is a term for how wrong was the model compared to the srource of truth.

+## Dense function
+y=f(Wx+b)

+x -> input vector, for our LSTM case is the 64 dimensions vector. b -> bias
+W -> the weight of the layer
+f -> activation function (which we are using Relu so max(0,x))